nhsconnect/ITK3-Messaging-Distribution/pages/explore/defs_overview.md

 - The responses are allowed to be returned to the sender for the message or document.

-**Note 1:** When using MESH, additional MESH acknowledgements and responses will be available.
+**Note 1:** When using MESH, additional MESH responses will be available.
 Any responses defined in the message definitions do not include MESH responses.

 ## Versioning of Message Definitions ##